URINARY TRACT INFECTIONS

 • Mild fever and chills

-If the urinary tract infection has spread into the ureter and/or kidneys you may experience back pain in the flank region and have a higher fever with chills.
-It is important to contact your doctor as soon as possible if you are experiencing symptoms of a bladder or kidney infection.
+If the urinary tract infection spreads into the ureter and/or kidneys, you may experience back pain in the flank region and have a higher fever with chills.
+It is important to contact your doctor as soon as possible if you are experiencing symptoms of a kidney infection or bladder infection.

 URINARY TRACT INFECTIONS

-When bacteria enter the urinary tract, it can cause an infection in the urethra, bladder, ureter and kidneys.
+When bacteria enter the urinary tract and urinary system, it can cause an infection in the urethra, bladder, ureter and kidneys.
 The body is designed to keep bacteria out of the urinary tract; however, it is not always full-proof.
 Bacteria tend to multiply when it is in the bladder and this is when symptoms of a urinary tract infection often present.
-The most common kinds of UTIs are lower infections which occur in the urethra and the bladder.
+The most common kinds of UTIs are lower infections (lower urinary tract infections), which occur in the urethra and the bladder.
 A bladder infection (cystitis) and a urethra infection (urethritis) are usually caused by a type of bacteria that is normally present in the gastrointestinal tract.

 One in two women will experience a UTI in their lifetime.
-There are risk factors that may increase the chance of developing a urinary tract infection including:
+There are risk factors that may increase the chance of developing a urinary tract infection or repeated infections, including:

 Women are more likely to develop a UTI because the urethra in females is much shorter than that of a male.
 The shorter the urethra, the shorter the distance the bacteria have to travel to get to the bladder.